Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 April 4 2024 21: 14

-It's cheaper to build a dam than a bridge?!
-Moreover, at the same time, raise the level of the strait immeasurably and reduce valuable land on Sakhalin and the shores of the Far East?!
-Well, the author is original, he thinks interestingly and outside the box, because no one has suggested such a third option!
+To fill a dam is cheaper than a bridge?!
+And at the same time to raise the level of the strait immeasurably and reduce the valuable land on Sakhalin and the shores of the Far East?!
+Well, the author is original, interesting and thinks outside the box, because no one has proposed such a third option!

 Under Stalin(!) they still wanted to make a tunnel.